pnann/fast-sax/README.md

 /*
 * This function will be called every time a text node has been found.
 It is the user's responsibility to keep track
 * of the parent element as needed.
 *
+* FastSax does NOT trim or otherwise change text values.
+Indentation and other whitespace will result in onText
+* being called.
+*
 * The only argument, getText, is a function which returns the raw text as a string.
 */